-Not only can it be difficult to know where to start with this type of travel, but you need to be sure that you are going to be safe and comfortable.
+Not only can it be difficult to know where to start with this type of travel, but you need to be sure that you will be safe and comfortable.
 The best travel advisors have expert advice on that.

 Travelers Looking for Luxury

 The most discerning traveler often books with a travel agent for several reasons.
-First of all, they may not want to go through the trouble of planning the trip themselves, and therefore hire someone to take care of that.
+First, they may not want to go through the trouble of planning the trip themselves, so hire someone to take care of that.

-But even for travelers who wouldn’t have minded anyway, they trust a travel agent to find the most luxurious airline seats, resort rooms, and private arrangements for their trip.
-A travel agent can make sure that your only responsibility on the vacation is to relax.
+But even travelers who wouldn’t have minded anyway trust a travel agent to find the most luxurious airline seats, resort rooms, and private arrangements for their trip.
+A travel agent can ensure that your only vacation responsibility is to relax.

 Travelers Who Aren’t Confident in Planning